auth0-samples/auth0-golang-api-samples/01-Authorization-RS256/README.md

 **GET** /api/private
 * A protected endpoint which returns a message on success.
 Requires a valid JWT access token with a `scope` of `read:messages`.

+### Running the Example With Docker

+In order to run the example with docker you need to have `docker` installed.

+You also need to set the environment variables as explained [previously](#add-your-credentials).

+Execute in command line `sh exec.sh` to run the Docker in Linux, or `.\exec.ps1` to run the Docker in Windows.

 ## What is Auth0?